Ennosuke/PHP-Codebeautifier/README.md

 The three most important ones are

 1. path  - Sets the path to the phpcbf executable
 2. level - Sets the code standard to follow.
-Default: psr-2
+Default: PSR-2

-3. patch - Sets whenether patch command should be used.
+Now configuration can be used by project.